Measurement of $e^{+}e^{-}\to\phi\pi^{+}\pi^{-}$ cross sections at center-of-mass energies from 2.00 to 3.08 GeV

-In addition, another structure R(2400) is observed at around 2.4~GeV.
-Comparing our fit with and without a Breit-Wigner to account for the R(2400), a statistical significance of 8.0$\sigma$ is found in favor of including the third Breit-Wigner resonance.
-It is parameterized with a mass of $M=2276~\pm~42~\pm~6\unitmmev$ and a width of $\varGamma=320~\pm~112~\pm~6\unitemev$, where the first uncertainties are statistical and the second systematic.
-The uncertainties of the R(2400) parameters are large in this work.
-This is a result of the lack of energy points in the 2.4 GeV region.
-Collecting additional data samples in this region will help to reduce these uncertainties.
-Moreover, since the structure at 2.4 GeV has also been seen in the $K^{+}K^{-}f_{0}(980)$ mode with $f_{0}(980) \to \pi^{+} \pi^{-}$ and $\pi^{0} \pi^{0}$~\cite{observed}, a future study of this channel with a more robust amplitude analysis will be helpful to improve knowledge of the R(2400) state.
+In addition, no clear structure around 2.4~GeV has been found in this analysis.
+Since this structure at the same energy has been seen in the $K^{+}K^{-}f_{0}(980)$ mode with $f_{0}(980) \to \pi^{+} \pi^{-}$ and $\pi^{0} \pi^{0}$~\cite{observed1, observed2}, a future study of this channel with an amplitude analysis will be helpful to improve knowledge of the R(2400) state.